TrishZwei/RWBYScripts/README.md

 - [ ] create output that displays the effects in combination
 - [ ] create a tool tip for each type of effect to make it easy for players to choose what they want.

-## Counter Attack Reactions Tracker:
+## Counter Attack Reactions Info:
 This will show the set defensive rolls and their descriptions.
-When you exceed defending by 5 or more you have some counter attack options, and this will display that as well.
+There will be a reminder that when you exceed defending by 5 or more you have some counter attack options, and this will display that as well and what that means.
 ### Tasks:
 - [ ] create HTML elements showing the 5 defensive rolls.
-This will include the character attributes that you can counter attack with.
+This will include the character attributes that you can use to counter attack with.

 Any additional ideas, please post in https://github.com/TrishZwei/RWBYScripts/issues